Poised to Play: Confidence in Performance

 I used to have performance anxiety.

-Like many others, I used to think it was just the way I was wired; joy in performance was a closely guarded secret for members of an underground society.
+Like many others, I used to think it was just the way I was wired; if you didn’t pass the tests, you were not a performer.
+Simple.

 Then I discovered a way that changed my whole mindset.